Oregon Sports Betting – Bet On Sports Legally In OR

 Oregon Sports Betting Laws

-Oregon was exempt to the 1992 PASPA law due to the fact that they already had a sports betting service before the legislation went into effect.
+Oregon was exempt from the 1992 PASPA law due to the fact that they already had a sports betting service before the legislation went into effect.
 While their sports betting options were very limited, state legislatures are now looking into expanding their options through mobile and retail locations.

 Oregon Sports Betting Bills